DTT2411/CI-Portfolio-Project-1/README.md

 ## Credits

 ### Content
-- Bootstrap was used extensively across the site, both in terms of bootstrap structures (e.g. grid, table, form) copied directly from Bootstrap guidance and customised, as well as the use of general Bootstrap classes (e.g. text-center, my-4).
+- Bootstrap was used extensively across the site, both in terms of bootstrap structures (e.g. grid, table, form) copied directly from Bootstrap initially and sytled with custom CSS, as well as the use of general Bootstrap classes (e.g. text-center, my-4).
 Utilisation of bootstrap classes facilitated a reduction in the CSS styling required. https://getbootstrap.com/docs/5.3/getting-started/introduction/.
 - Google Fonts for custom fonts used throughout site.
 Link to embed code used: https://fonts.googleapis.com/css2?family=Montserrat:ital,wght@0,100..900;1,100..900&family=Racing+Sans+One&display=swap'.
 - Typ.io (https://typ.io/) was used for inspiration on matching fonts for a sporty, active website.
 - Browser favicons were identified and downloaded from https://www.flaticon.com/.